tuanio/create-visa-account/README.md

 For each specific case:

 1. GloVe & SpaCy:
-    - Download the pretrained GloVe model here (it is recommended to use the Wikipedia 2014 + Gigaword 5 dataset as it is more suitable for machine translation tasks):  [https://nlp.stanford.edu/projects/glove/](https://nlp.stanford.edu/projects/glove/).
+    - Download the pretrained GloVe model here (it is recommended to use the `Wikipedia 2014 + Gigaword 5` dataset as it is more suitable for machine translation tasks):  [https://nlp.stanford.edu/projects/glove/](https://nlp.stanford.edu/projects/glove/).
     - Download the pretrained SpaCy model here (use en_core_web_md or above): [https://spacy.io/models](https://spacy.io/models)
     - Run the `CorpusBuilding\word_vec\glove_spacy\glove_building.py` file with the settings in the file to create a similar word pair dataset named `word-pairs.glove.en`, and store this file somewhere for use in the testing step.
 2. Fasttext & SpaCy:
-    - Download the Fasttext model here (use pretrained versions for word instead of subword, as we test on word): [https://fasttext.cc/docs/en/english-vectors.html](https://fasttext.cc/docs/en/english-vectors.html).
+    - Download the `Fasttext` model here (use pretrained versions for word instead of subword, as we test on word): [https://fasttext.cc/docs/en/english-vectors.html](https://fasttext.cc/docs/en/english-vectors.html).
     - Download the pretrained SpaCy model here (use en_core_web_md or above): [https://spacy.io/models](https://spacy.io/models)
-    - Run the CorpusBuilding\word_vec\fasttext_spacy\fasttext_building.py file with the settings in the file to create a similar word pair dataset named word-pairs.fasttext.en, and store this file somewhere for use in the testing step.
+    - Run the `CorpusBuilding\word_vec\fasttext_spacy\fasttext_building.py` file with the settings in the file to create a similar word pair dataset named `word-pairs.fasttext.en`, and store this file somewhere for use in the testing step.
 3. Neural Language Model:
-    - Xem xét các mô hình dành cho text ở đây (lựa chọn thêm phần `TEXT MODELS`): [https://huggingface.co/docs/transformers/index](https://huggingface.co/docs/transformers/index).
-Sau đó tìm tên pretrained của các mô hình đó ở đây: [https://huggingface.co/models](https://huggingface.co/models).
+    - Consider text models here (also choose from the `TEXT MODELS` section): [https://huggingface.co/docs/transformers/index](https://huggingface.co/docs/transformers/index).
+Then find the names of the pretrained models here: [https://huggingface.co/models](https://huggingface.co/models).
-        - Ví dụ: Tôi muốn sử dụng RoBERTa làm mô hình để lấy word vectors, tôi sẽ lên đây để xem nó có tồn tại không [https://huggingface.co/docs/transformers/model_doc/roberta](https://huggingface.co/docs/transformers/model_doc/roberta).
-Sau đó tôi search [https://huggingface.co/models?sort=downloads&search=roberta](https://huggingface.co/models?sort=downloads&search=roberta) để lấy được tên của các pretrained model thuộc roberta, xong tôi copy cái tên đó và đưa vào flag `--hf-pretrained-model` trong file `CorpusBuilding\word_vec\neural_lm\neural_lm_building.py` để sử dụng.
-Trong trường hợp mô hình RoBERTa thì tôi sẽ sử dụng `roberta-base`.
+        - For example, if I want to use `RoBERTa` as the model to get word vectors, I will check if it exists here: [https://huggingface.co/docs/transformers/model_doc/roberta](https://huggingface.co/docs/transformers/model_doc/roberta).
+Then I search for the names of the pretrained models that belong to `RoBERTa` here: [https://huggingface.co/models?sort=downloads&search=roberta](https://huggingface.co/models?sort=downloads&search=roberta).
+After that, I copy the name and put it into the `--hf-pretrained-model` flag in the `CorpusBuilding\word_vec\neural_lm\neural_lm_building.py` file to use it.
+In the case of the `RoBERTa` model, I will use `roberta-base`.

 ## Machine Translation Model Evaluation